 Diagnosis

-When you visit an eye specialist (ophthalmologist), they will likely conduct a complete eye exam and gather a thorough health history.
-The eye examination usually involves the following:
+When you visit an eye specialist, the specialist will likely do a complete eye exam and gather a thorough health history.
+The eye exam usually involves the following:

-• Assessment of vision (with your glasses if you normally wear them) and the response of your pupils to light.
+• Assessment of vision and the response of your pupils to light.
+If you usually wear glasses, you can wear them for the assessment.

 • Tonometry.
-A tonometry exam measures the pressure inside your eye (intraocular pressure).
-Numbing eyedrops may be used for this test.
+A tonometry exam measures the pressure inside your eye, called intraocular pressure.
+Numbing eye drops may be used for this test.

 • Ophthalmoscopy.
-Also known as funduscopy, this exam involves widening (dilating) the pupil with eye drops and shining a bright light into the eye to examine the back of the eye.
+Also known as funduscopy, this exam involves widening, also called dilating, the pupil with eye drops and shining a bright light into the eye to examine the back of the eye.

-• Color photography of the inside of the eye (retina).
+• Color photography of the inside of the eye.

 • Optical coherence tomography (OCT) imaging.
 This test maps the retina and choroid to reveal swelling in these layers.

 • Fluorescein angiography or indocyanine green angiography.
-These tests require placement of an intravenous (IV) catheter in a vein in your arm in order to give a dye.
-This dye will reach the blood vessels in the eyes and allow photographs of swollen blood vessels inside the eyes.
+These tests require placement of an intravenous (IV) catheter in a vein in your arm to deliver a dye.
+This dye goes to the blood vessels in the eyes to allow for photographs of swollen blood vessels inside the eyes.

 • Analysis of aqueous or vitreous fluid from the eye.